Drako/simple_iterators/README.md

 Add this library as a submodule and include it via `add_subdirectory()` into your CMake project.
-Then link everything you need is to link against the `si` target.
+Then everything you need to do, is to link against the `si` target.

 Example:
 ```shell